ichthyosaurus/sailfish-patch/README.md

 ## DESCRIPTION

-Create a new patch skeleton with '-c NAME' and put the original files in the new Git branch 'original'.
-Copy everything to the branch 'master' and make your changes.
-Configure the project in 'build/CONFIG'.
-Build with '-b'.
+Create a new patch skeleton with `-c NAME` and put the original files in the directory `original`.
+Copy everything to the directory `patched` and make your changes.
+Configure the project in `build/CONFIG`.
+Build with `-b`.

 Note: separate settings pages are currently only supported via Patchmanager.

+You can add all packages a patch is based on in the `SourcePackages` field in the configuration file.
+Running `sailfish-patch -u` will update all source files and makes it easy to adapt the patch to new upstream versions.

+Note that it must be possible for `sailfish-patch` to connect to your device via SSH if you want to use source packages from the official repos.
+Make sure this is configured correctly.
+(This is not needed for OpenRepos sources.)

+If you want to add your own settings pages or include translation files, icons etc. in your patch, you can place them in the `extra` directory.
+Note that this is not yet supported for RPMs.

+Tips:

+- Use `rpm -qf /path/to/file` to find out which package a file belongs to.
+- Use `pkcon get-details packagename` to check which version is installed.
+- Use `sailfish-patch -b -p` to test the patch directly after building (needs ssh).
+- Do not push your patch to a public repository.
+Instead, publish the `code distribution package` which includes only the files that belong to you.
+  Other users can rebuild the development environment by running `sailfish-patch -u` in the published directory.
+This way, you do not have to publish potentially copyrighted material without permission.

 ## OPTIONS